 Our camps regularly fill up so register now to hold a seat.

-Learn more about the the topics covered
+Learn more about the topics covered

 After trying a set of lessons in Python, students are then prepared to jump into Java and try object-oriented programming.
-Java one of the most popular programming language in the world, was designed to ‘run anywhere’ and is used on many different platforms.
+One of the most popular programming language in the world, Java was designed to ‘run anywhere’ and is used on many different platforms.
 Java is used for Android smartphone development, for example.
 We have chosen an interactive development environment called Greenfoot that was designed for learning Java.
 Greenfoot introduces concepts like objects and classes in a fun intuitive way while making simulations and games.

 We hold a team competition on Friday with the students coding a simulation in Java.
 It is one of the highlights of the camp each year and the kids really get into it.
 They spend a lot of time trying to optimize their code to get the best score.
 Many teams share ideas and work collaboratively.